AllenNeuralDynamics/aind-data-transfer/scripts/singularity/README.md

 ### Build Singularity-Builder

-TODO: We should build these automatically and register them somewhere.
+TODO: We should build the singularity-builder docker container in a different repo

-- From the project's root directory:
+- From the project's root directory and from the main branch:
-- Make a local build directory.
-Run `mkdir build`
+- Run: `./scripts/singularity/run_build.sh`
-- Build a docker image.
-Run `docker build -t singularity-builder:latest -f scripts/singularity/Dockerfile .`
+- After the build completes, there should be a sif file that can now be copied to a shared directory that a slurm cluster can access.

-- Build the singularity image.
-Run: `docker run --privileged -v ${PWD}/build:/build singularity-builder:latest singularity build build/aind_data_transfer.sif aind_data_transfer.def`
+### To build an older version other than the latest
-- There should be a sif file in the build folder.
-The permissions may need to be updated.
+- If the docker image is already built, you can create a sif file for a specific version by running: `docker run --privileged -e AIND_DATA_TRANSFER_VERSION=${AIND_DATA_TRANSFER_VERSION} -v ${PWD}/build:/build singularity-builder:latest ./build_sif.sh`
-- The sif file can now be copied to a shared directory that a slurm cluster can access.
+- Alternatively, you can checkout a specific tag and run `./scripts/singularity/run_build.sh`